tannerdolby/angular-node-blog/README.md

 - Have a look at the contributing guidelines before submitting a PR.

 ## Remarks
-I'd love to see this being used out in the wild, so if you setup your blog with this template make sure to tag me [@tannerdolby](https://twitter.com/tannerdolby) with your post on Twitter! 🚀
+I'd love to see this being used out in the wild, so if you setup your blog using this template feel free to tweet about it and [tag me](https://twitter.com/tannerdolby)! 🚀

 ## Maintainer
 [@tannerdolby](https://github.com/tannerdolby)